 - Vegetarian Chili

 - Roasted Tomato Ginger and Carrot Soup

 - Parmesan Rosemary Crusted Fish

-- Preheat the oven to 425°F. Place 6 tablespoons of butter in an 8-inch cast-iron skillet or round cake pan and put it in the oven to melt.
+- Preheat the oven to 425°F. Place 6 tablespoons of butter in a 10-inch cast-iron skillet or round cake pan and put it in the oven to melt.
 Remove it once the oven is preheated and butter is melted.
 Once it's removed, pour the butter into a small bowl with minced garlic and 1/4 tsp fine sea salt.
 Set aside.

 - Meanwhile, begin prepping the biscuits by combining the dry ingredients in a large mixing bowl.
 Add the small butter cubes and use a pastry cutter to cut the butter into the flour until small, pea-sized bits are formed throughout.